softcon17/getting-started/session-activity/STEP 4 - Understand your code.md

 # Step 4 - Understand Your Code

-Back to the local envionment then and to our API.
+Back to the local environment then and to our API.
 Hopefully your local frontend is already running in the first shell window, but to test the backend we also need to fire up the backend again.
 Within the second shell window we again need to run out start command, so run that command and get going.

 > Top Tip!
-If you click on the shell and then press the `up` key, on most shell enviornments will cycle through previous commands you have run, so keep pressing up untill you find that `npm run` type command we used to get it running the first time.
+If you click on the shell and then press the `up` key, on most shell environments will cycle through previous commands you have run, so keep pressing up untill you find that `npm run` type command we used to get it running the first time.
 This is a super useful feature to know about when it comes to running more complex commands multiple times.<br/><br/>

 Check everything is in order by hitting the local endpoint locally from your browser with its URL